Red Frame/White Light: Telephone box

-The telephone box that inspired "Red Frame/White Light" is located at the junction of Birkenhead Road and Greenwood Road in Meols.
+The red telephone box that inspired "Red Frame/White Light" is located at the junction of Birkenhead Road and Greenwood Road in Meols.

-In the nearby pub "The Railway Inn" the band would meet and used the telephone box to organise their gigs and transportation.
+In the nearby pub, The Railway Inn, the band would meet and used the telephone box to organise their gigs and transportation.
 In the song's lyrics the phone number is mentioned: 6323003.

-Fans would ring the number expecting to get one of the band members, but got a confused home owner in their own area code.
+Fans would ring the number expecting to contact one of the band members, but got a confused home owner in their own area code.
 Over the years it has become a kind of sacred place for OMD fans.
 In 2004 OMD fan Stephen Cork started a successful campaign to get the telephone box repainted in time for a fan tour on 10 April 2005.

 On the evening of 18 August 2017 the phone box was removed by BT Group.
 It has subsequently been restored and returned to its original location as of October 2017.

 Music video

-Russell Mulcahy shot the video.
-It was believed to have been lost as it was not part of Virgin's video archive.
+Australian director Russell Mulcahy shot the music video.
+It was believed to have been lost as it was not part of Virgin Records' video archive.
 Keyboardist Paul Humphreys sourced a copy which led to its inclusion on the DVD component of Messages: Greatest Hits (2008).
 The Roland CR-78 drum machine, which was used on the intro of the song, is visible in the clip.

 Charts

-"Red Frame/White Light" was the group's first entry on the UK Singles Chart, reaching number 67 in February 1980.
+"Red Frame/White Light" was the group's first entry on the UK singles chart, reaching number 67 in February 1980.